shahadat015/todo/README.md

 The final steps for you are to add the database credentials.
 To do this open `config/Database.php` file.

-And put your database infomations.
+And import todo.sql to your databse.

 ## Usage